 Early Career Researcher’s Project Development Workshop

-We are delighted to launch a new funding scheme for Early Career Researchers (ECRs), supporting research that considers the relationship between young people and civil society organisations (CSO) in post-conflict countries.
-This opportunity is open to all ECRs based in or working with ODA-recipient countries where the legacy of past conflict continues to shape communities today.
-We are interested in work that will contribute understanding towards at least one of these research questions:
+In May 2018 we launched a new funding scheme for Early Career Researchers (ECRs), supporting research that considers the relationship between young people and civil society organisations (CSO) in post-conflict countries.
+This opportunity was open to all ECRs based in or working with ODA-recipient countries where the legacy of past conflict continues to shape communities today.
+We were interested in work that will contribute understanding towards at least one of these research questions:

 - What lessons can be learnt from the ways in which CSOs have attempted to deal with the legacy of past violence on the key issues facing young people in these societies today?